mendaayy/AI-Digital-Twin/README.md

 **Functional Requirements**

 1. **Speech Recognition Accuracy**
-   - The STT system should accurately convert spoken language into text with at least 95% accuracy.
+- [x]    - The STT system should accurately convert spoken language into text with at least 95% accuracy.

  2. **Natural Language Understanding**
-   - The NLP system should understand and interpret user queries with at least 90% accuracy in context comprehension.
+- [x]    - The NLP system should understand and interpret user queries with at least 90% accuracy in context comprehension.
-   - The system should be able to handle diverse and complex questions about enabling technologies.
+- [x]    - The system should be able to handle diverse and complex questions about enabling technologies.

 3. **Voice Cloning Authenticity**
-   - The TTS system should replicate Steph's voice accurately, maintaining a natural and consistent tone.
+- [x]    - The TTS system should replicate Steph's voice accurately, maintaining a natural and consistent tone.

 ## Getting Started